ps-tuebingen-courses/pl1-lecture-notes/src/12-meta-interpretation/meta-interpretation.md

 The first case is called meta-interpretation, the second case syntactic interpretation.

-Meta-interpretation can be convenient if we are not interested in having control over the exact meaning of the construct, or if the way the meta-language handles this construct is just what we want for our object-language.
+Meta-interpretation can be convenient if we are not interested in having control over the exact meaning of the construct, or if the way the meta-language handles this construct is just what we want for our object language.

 Syntactic interpretation is required if we want to understand what the language feature really means in terms of more primitive constructs, or if we want to implement the language feature differently than the meta-language.